Rum Piña Colada Cocktail

 At the Caribe Hilton Beachcomber Bar in San Juan, Puerto Rico, the Pina Colada was first introduced by its alleged creator, Ramon “Monchito” Marrero.
 Trying different mixtures, blending, and shaking, Monchito introduced the Pina Colada on August 16, 1954.
 Interestingly, the cream of coconut, a major ingredient of a Pina Colada, had just been invented in 1954.
 The Pina Colada has been the official drink of Puerto Rico since 1978.

 Email us your Favorite Rum Pina Colada Cocktails – Reviews email@example.com

-Other stories regarding the history of the Pina Colada involve The Barrachina, a restaurant in Puerto Rico which claims to be the Pina Colada birth place.
+Other stories regarding the history of the Pina Colada involves The Barrachina, a restaurant in Puerto Rico which claims to be the Pina Colada birth place.
 The story goes that the owner, Mr. Barrachina, while visiting South America, met up with a bartender who had previously worked in a luxurious bar in Buenos Aires.
 The bartender, Don Ramon Portas Mingot simply mixed pineapple juice, coconut cream, condensed milk and ice in a blender, creating a delicious and refreshing drink, known today as the Pina Colada.

 There is some evidence that the Pina Colada cocktail had been around before.
 The earliest mention of the Pina Colada is a pirate story set in the 1800s.
 A Puerto Rican pirate, Robert Cofresi, also known as El Pirata Cofresi, is tributed with mixing a beverage that contained coconut, pineapple and white rum for crew, hoping to boost their morale.
 This drink is what we now call the Pina Colada.
 His Pina Colada recipe was lost on the day of his death in 1852.